Lineage Lobster Chowder

 Add the diced vegetables to the pan and cook in the bacon fat until they start to lightly color (approximately 2 minutes).
 Drain off any excess fat and let the vegetables cool.

 In a small pan simmer the diced potato in salted water until tender but not too soft.
 Once cooked, let cool and mix with the cooled vegetables, bacon and lobster meat.

-To serve: Warm the chowder base over a medium heat until just beginning to simmer; add the sherry and let simmer for 2–3 minutes, careful not to burn the bottom.
+Warm the chowder base over a medium heat until just beginning to simmer; add the sherry and let simmer for 2–3 minutes, careful not to burn the bottom.
 Season with salt and pepper.